oaubert/advene/README.txt

 Static views are X(HT)ML templates that, applied on the annotations, generate a HTML document.
 The HTML document is served through the embedded webserver to a standard web browser.
-Snapshots from the video (extracted on the fly) can be addressed in the template.
-It is also possible to control the application (video player control, adhoc view opening...).
+Snapshots from the video (extracted on the fly) can be used in the template.
+It is also possible to control the application (video player control, adhoc view opening...) though URLs.

 Dynamic views are augmented video renderings, guided by the annotations.
 It is possible to caption the video, control the video